Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Benchmark Debt Run Model

 The first term on the right hand side captures the insolvency risk within the time period $[t,T_{n+1})$, whereas the second term captures the rollover risk at time $T_{n+1}$ as well as the insolvency and rollover risks in $[T_{n+1},T]$.
 Therefore, the first term in the second line of (\ref{DynamicProgrammingEquation}) represents the future rollover risk (and insolvency risk) as in \cite{HeXiongRun}, and the second term in the second line of (\ref{DynamicProgrammingEquation}) represents the current rollover risk as in \cite{MorrisShin}.
+Note that if the maturities are random, then both (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) are understood as conditioning on one realization of $\{T_n(\omega)\}_{n\geq 1}$ so that $T_N<T\leq T_{N+1}$.

-The dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) for the value function $U(t,x)$ are the key drivers to determine the debt run barrier in our model, which will be discussed later.
+The dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) for the value function $U(t,x)$ are the drivers to determine the debt run barrier in our model, which will be discussed later.
 By the Feynman-Kac formula, we have the following partial differential equation (PDE) representation for the value function $U(t,x)$.

 \begin{proposition} Suppose Assumptions \ref{Assumption1}, \ref{Assumption2}, and \ref{Assumption3} are satisfied.
 For $n=0,1,\ldots,N-1$, let $W_n(t,x)$ be the unique solution to the following PDE Dirichlet problem on $[T_{n},T_{n+1}]\times[\beta l_t,\infty)$